molgenis/molgenis-service-armadillo/docs/minor-release-update.md

 ## 2. Download required files

-Make a note of the version number ie. `v4.1.3` as you need to download some files from the terminal using the updatescript.
+Make a note of the version number ie. `v4.7.1` as you need to download some files from the terminal using the update script.

 ### 2.1 Update script